Criminal Minds Shrine

 Penelope Garcia

-Penelope is an 8/10 character for me.
+Penelope is one of the most relatable of the BAU team.
+She is eccentric and nerdy and overwhelmingly positive.
 She was my inspiration to mess with coding when I was younger (just drag and drop stuff cause I was like 9).
 She is the technical analyist for the BAU, and I thought she was the coolest.
 Prior to joining the FBI, she was a well-known vigilante hacker.
 They gave her the option of joining the team or facing prison time for her hacks.
-Penelope is often regarded as being the least-likeable character, and I think this is simply false.
-When characters like Elle Greenaway exist, Penelope's quirkiness is far from the most obnoxious personalities of the show.
+Penelope's personality is bubbly, optimistic, and generally outgoing.
+She gets along with just about everyone, yet her struggles to find a meaningful romantic relationship become a major character arc for her.
 Her skills make her uniquely valuable, and even when she slips up she's able to bounce back stronger.
 S3EP9 is a great episode centered around her.
 This episode spells out her traits clearly: she is deeply empathetic, but she trusts too easily; she is incredibly smart and her technical skills are unmatched; she is an incredibly human character.

 Garcia's motivations for leaving the BAU at the end of season 15 is befitting of her character, she wanted a less stressful job.
 Her character is the one with the weakest stomach by far; sometimes she can barely stand to be in the same room as the crime scene images.
 You'd think after so much time someone who spends all day online would become desensitized to the horror, but this shows how resilient Garcia's positivity is.
 In CM:Evolution, it is revealed that she has been developing a safer social media for minors.
 Her desire to have a positive impact on the world is something that motivates Garcia consistently from season 1 to the current times.